KENSAKU SHIMIZU –Composer-

 His recent works transcription of “Japanese Songs & World Songs” includes “Sakura-sakura” Fantasy, Fantasy on Londonderry Air, premièred at Dolce on 25th Dec.
 2016, in Tokyo, are able to download through the Dolce Classic Channel from Jan.
 2017, in the format of either mp3, CD quality or 24 bit 192 khz.

 A new commissioned work by a renowned flutist Ryu Noguchi who premièred pieces of Toru Takemitsu and Yoshio Hachimura, “Rest, while you can”, for piccolo, two flutes, alto flute and piano, is premièred at Tokyo Opera City on 19th May 2017.

-Kensaku’ new work, “Kyakurai for string orchestra”, will be premiered on 21st January 2019 at Berlin Philharmonie chamber music hall by Kammersymphonie Berlin under the button of Jürgen Bruns.
+Kensaku’ new work, “Kyakurai for string orchestra”, was premiered on 21st January 2019 at Berlin Philharmonie chamber music hall by Kammersymphonie Berlin under the button of Jürgen Bruns.

 His new piece for Flute and Alto flute will be premiered on 21st March 2020 at the 2nd International Low Flutes Festival in Japan.